 - 1. From the A1071 looking north-east towards the church tower, - 2.
 From the A1071 north-north-east across the river valley towards Daking Avenue and Goodlands, with open countryside and Groton church beyond - 3.
-From the public footpath near Cox Hill looking south-west towards the church - 4.
+From the meadow at Primrose Wood along the river valley towards the church. - 4.
 From the public footpath at the end of Roylands looking south- west across the river valley to Stone Street hamlet, with Hagmore Green and the AONB beyond. - 5.
-From Hockley Hole public footpath looking east across the river valley and Stone Street to Roylands and Calais Street Hamlet. - 6.
-From the public footpath north of the Playing Field looking southeast into the river valley and the farming landscape beyond. - 7.
-From the A1071 SE of Sand Hill looking NW across Station Field and Brookhall. - 8.
-From the meadow at Primrose Wood along the river valley towards the church. - 9.
-View from the footpath below Cox Hill House.
+From Hockley Hole public footpath looking east across the river valley and Stone Street to Roylands and Calais Street Hamlet